Yelp/elastalert/docs/source/ruletypes.rst

 ElastAlert rule.
 Any Apple emoji can be used, see http://emojipedia.org/apple/ .
 If slack_icon_url_override parameter is provided, emoji is ignored.

 ``slack_icon_url_override``: By default ElastAlert will use the :ghost: emoji when posting to the channel.
 You can provide icon_url to use custom image.
-Provide absolute address of the pciture, for example: http://some.address.com/image.jpg .
+Provide absolute address of the pciture.

 ``slack_msg_color``: By default the alert will be posted with the 'danger' color.
 You can also use 'good' or 'warning' colors.

 ``slack_proxy``: By default ElastAlert will not use a network proxy to send notifications to Slack.
 Set this option using ``hostname:port`` if you need to use a proxy.

 ``slack_alert_fields``: You can add additional fields to your slack alerts using this field.
 Specify the title using `title` and a value for the field using `value`.
 Additionally you can specify whether or not this field should be a `short` field using `short: true`.

+``slack_ignore_ssl_errors``: By default ElastAlert will verify SSL certificate.
+Set this option to False if you want to ignore SSL errors.

 ``slack_title``: Sets a title for the message, this shows up as a blue text at the start of the message